Baker Street and Waterloo Railway: Co-operation and consolidation, 1906–10

 The lower than expected passenger numbers were partly due to competition between the tube and sub-surface railway companies, but the introduction of electric trams and motor buses, replacing slower, horse-drawn road transport, took a large number of passengers away from the trains.
 The Daily Mirror noted at the end of April 1906 that the BS&WR offered poor value for money compared to the equivalent motor bus service, which cost only 1d. per journey, and that passengers disliked the distances that they had to walk between the trains and the lifts.
 Such problems were not limited to the UERL; all of London's seven tube lines and the sub-surface DR and Metropolitan Railway were affected to some degree.
 The reduced revenue generated from the lower passenger numbers made it difficult for the UERL and the other railways to pay back the capital borrowed, or to pay dividends to shareholders.

 From 1907, in an effort to improve their finances, the UERL, the C&SLR, the CLR and the GN&CR began to introduce fare agreements.
 From 1908, they began to present themselves through common branding as the Underground.

 The UERL's three tube railway companies were still legally separate entities, with their own management, shareholder and dividend structures.
 There was duplicated administration between the three companies and, to streamline the management and reduce expenditure, the UERL announced a bill in November 1909 that would merge the Bakerloo, the Hampstead and the Piccadilly Tubes into a single entity, the London Electric Railway (LER), although the lines retained their own individual branding.
-The bill received Royal Assent on 26 July 1910 as the London Electric Railway Amalgamation Act, 1910.
+The bill received royal assent on 26 July 1910 as the London Electric Railway Amalgamation Act 1910 (10 Edw.
+7. & 1 Geo.
+5. c. xxxii).